What is business foreclosure?

 1. Why Exactly Does Foreclosure Happen?

-Though a foreclosure can happen to any business owner who has fallen into difficulty in repaying a business loan, mortgage installments, there are often different reasons associated with this inability to repay a loan.
+Though a foreclosure can happen to any business owner who has fallen into difficulty in repaying a business loan, mortgage installments or other reasons, there are often different reasons associated with this inability to repay a loan.
 Some of the reasons are:

 - Financial carelessness of the business owner: This is one of the most common reasons for foreclosures.
 An inability to repay a loan is not always as a result of no source of income or even debt overload.
 Many individuals or business owners often incur a loan liability without any self-discipline or clear vision as to exactly how that loan will be used and managed.
 In some occasions, many people have been known to use business loans for reasons other than which the loan was initially taken, usually leading to an unproductive loan and consequently an inability to repay, which leads to foreclosures.